oracle/terraform-provider-oci/website/docs/r/objectstorage_bucket.html.markdown

 * `compartment_id` - (Required) (Updatable) The ID of the compartment in which to create the bucket.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `kms_key_id` - (Optional) (Updatable) The OCID of a KMS key id used to call KMS to generate the data key or decrypt the encrypted data key.
+* `kms_key_id` - (Optional) (Updatable) The OCID of a master encryption key used to call the Key Management service to generate a data  encryption key or to encrypt or decrypt a data encryption key.
 * `metadata` - (Optional) (Updatable) Arbitrary string, up to 4KB, of keys and values for user-defined metadata.
 * `name` - (Required) The name of the bucket.
 Valid characters are uppercase or lowercase letters, numbers, and dashes.
 Bucket names must be unique within an Object Storage namespace.
 Avoid entering confidential information. example: Example: my-new-bucket1
 * `namespace` - (Required) The Object Storage namespace used for the request.
-* `object_events_enabled` - (Optional) (Updatable) A property that determines whether events will be generated for operations on objects in this bucket.
-This is false by default.
+* `object_events_enabled` - (Optional) (Updatable) Whether or not events are emitted for object state changes in this bucket.
+By default, `objectEventsEnabled` is set to `false`.
+Set `objectEventsEnabled` to `true` to emit events for object state changes.
+For more information about events, see [Overview of Events](https://docs.cloud.oracle.com/iaas/Content/Events/Concepts/eventsoverview.htm).
 * `storage_tier` - (Optional) The type of storage tier of this bucket.
 A bucket is set to 'Standard' tier by default, which means the bucket will be put in the standard storage tier.
 When 'Archive' tier type is set explicitly, the bucket is put in the Archive Storage tier.
 The 'storageTier' property is immutable after bucket is created.